Old Sturbridge Village: History

 On August 18, 1955, gale-force winds and a torrential downpour from Hurricane Diane created flood waters that broke dams in surrounding towns and flooded the Village, stranding 15 staff members.
-The Freeman Farmhouse was flooded and the Covered Bridge was swept off its foundation.
+The Freeman Farmhouse was flooded and the covered bridge was swept off its foundation.
 Helicopters kept staff members supplied for three days until the waters receded.
-The damage was estimated to be $250,000 in 1955 dollars, but Village employees managed to re-open the Village in just nine days.
+The damage was estimated to be $250,000 in 1955, but Village employees managed to re-open the Village in just nine days.

 Structures and exhibits

 Old Sturbridge Village has more than 40 structures, including restored buildings purchased and relocated from around New England, as well as some authentic reconstructions, and the entire village is divided into three main sections.
 The Center Village represents the center of town, with the town green as its focal point.
 Countryside consists of outlying farms and shops.
 The Mill Neighborhood features various commercial structures that rely upon the millpond for their power.